ThomasHaddy/BuildMagicMirror/README.md

    Create and edit config file at /home/pi/config/config.js

 USE:
-   To build the MagicMirror Application, execute the followiung script: python3 /home/pi/BuildMagicMirror/start-mirror.py
+   To build the MagicMirror Application, execute the following script: python3 /home/pi/BuildMagicMirror/start-mirror.py

 NOTE: